Lars and the Real Girl (2007, USA) | Rating: 4/5

-If there's something you want me to review, check out this post on how you can submit requests.
+If there's something you want me to review (or want a more in depth review of the movies above or previous ones), check out this post on how you can submit requests.